HeroCTF/deploy-dynamic/README.md

 ```

 You also need to expose your docker API to the `master`.
 To do that, you need to add `-H tcp://0.0.0.0:2375` to the execution command of the systemd service located at `/lib/systemd/system/docker.service`.
 More information on [stackoverflow](https://stackoverflow.com/a/60954417/11428808).

+All the slaves must build all docker images present in the `config.json` file (image names must match exactly).

 ## Todo